Table of Contents

 This algorithm takes in a btc1Identifier, sourceDocument, sourceVersionId, and documentPatch objects.
 It applies the documentPatch to the sourceDocument and verifies the resulting targetDocument is a conformant DID document.
 Then it constructs and returns an unsigned DID Update Payload.

-1. Check that sourceDocument.id equals btc1Identifier else MUST raise invalidDIDUpdate error.
+1. Check that sourceDocument.id equals btc1Identifier else MUST raise invalidDidUpdate error.

 2. Initialize didUpdatePayload to an empty object.